BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * Reflect might same as rotation for a vector, but not for a curve or a 3-D object.

 2021-06-26 W4 Reflect:
+* June: 80+ hours screentime on GoodNotes.
+Need be more efficient, score 95 means OK, 99-100 also means a little bit waste time.
+Plan on coding, and focus on delivery.
+* Very rare to use the physical books

 2021-07-01 W5 Reflect:
 * Keep swimming.
 Sorry Hawaii, I will visit you next time.